 You may be exasperated as well.
 Keeping kids entertained is not easy.
 They want to do something new all the time.

 On top of all that, money may be tight.
-In such a changing economy, many families may forgo a family vacation in order to save money for bills or other expenses.
+In such a changing economy, many families may forgo a family vacation to save money for bills or other expenses.
 While they don’t want to do that to their kids (especially if vacations are an annual ritual), they may feel that there is no other choice.

 Even if money is tight or there are limited funds to be devoted to the task, you can put on your best creative cap and find a way for the family to spend time together laughing and creating new memories.

-In this report you will discover:
+In this article you will discover:

 - Free activity ideas for kids and teens (indoor and outdoor)